askananya20-dotcom/avsleepyloser247/README.md

-My first public repo, and I am gonna try to code an interactive greeting letter.
+My first public repo, and I am gonna try to code an interactive crossing the street game.
+It mimicks the real world scenario of crossing the street at a traffic light interaction.
+It includes code I made in pycharm, and a traffic light project I made in onshape.